How To Rent Out Your Property in Singapore [Landlord Guide]

 2 year lease = 1 month rent

-If you are renting your second property and more, or are renting out the entire unit, you will need to pay a property tax of up to 20%.
+If you are renting out your whole unit, or the rental property is your second property, you will need to pay a non-owner occupier property tax of up to 36%.

-All income generated from renting your property is taxable.
-It will be added to your total income for the year before being calculated.
+All income earned from renting your property is taxable.
+Your rental income will be added to your total income for the year before your tax is calculated.

 Example